On this page:

 - In addition to a police check, some roles may also require you to complete a Working with children/vulnerable people check.
 Visit the Australian Criminal Intelligence Commission (ACIC) website for further details on getting a working with children check.

 - Aged care roles only - from 1 May 2020, all aged care workers must have had the annual influenza (flu) vaccine for 2020 to work or visit an aged care facility.
-Further information is available on the Department of Health website.
+Further information is available on the Information for aged care providers, workers and residents page of the Department of Health website.

 - Disability services roles only – Disability services roles only – you will need to complete the NDIS Quality and Safeguards Commission’s worker orientation online training module, ‘Quality, Safety and You’ and undertake a national NDIS Worker Screening Check.